top of page

 Once you’re the landlord . . .

-There are also lots of responsibilities that come with renting out properties, so you need to factor into the affordability calculations the cost of ownership - landlord insurances, maintenance and safety.
+There are also lots of responsibilities that come with renting out properties, so you need to factor into the affordability calculations the cost of ownership - landlord insurance, maintenance and safety.
 You’ll also be responsible for protecting tenants’ deposits through a deposit scheme and fixing anything that goes wrong in the property.
 Some landlords decide it’s much better to ask a letting agent to handle this side of things, but again, this comes with some added costs to consider.

 Over the long term, however, buy-to-lets can be a profitable and rewarding investment.
 Making smart decisions will help you maximise this, so do speak to experts about how to avoid the pitfalls of renting out a property.